BENEFITS OF LHPH

 FEDERAL INCOME TAX DEFERMENT

 In the used car leasing model, the LHPH dealer becomes the lessor with ownership of the assets they lease to the consumer and retain in their portfolio.
 This opens new opportunities for the dealership from a tax perspective.
 The ability to depreciate the assets in your LHPH portfolio over time and report those losses on your Federal Income Tax in the form of a Net Operating Loss (NOL) is another significant advantage of LHPH.
 These NOL’s can allow a LHPH dealer to reduce their annual income tax liability significantly.
 While this has always been a compelling reason to migrate to LHPH, the new tax law in 2018 served to compound the benefits of leasing.
+Whether you decide to use the bonus depreciation or follow straight-line depreciation standards, either model provides strong advantages over a BHPH portfolio.

 SALES TAX ADVANTAGE